Horcher (restaurant): In Madrid

 Göring assisted with the moving of the restaurant to Madrid.
-The escape of senior Nazis from Europe in the aftermath of the war dubbed the Ratlines", was planned at Horcher's, often by Charles Lescat.
+The escape of senior Nazis from Europe in the aftermath of the war, dubbed the Ratlines, was planned at Horcher's, often by Charles Lescat.
 Horcher is believed to have transferred 250,000 Swiss francs to Nazi German diplomats in Lisbon and then subsequently converted the Swiss notes into Spanish pesetas to facilitate the opening of his restaurant in Madrid.

 A letter drop was established at Horcher's for German spies in Madrid.
 The Counterintelligence Corps of the United States Army described Otto Horcher as having moved to Madrid to "establish a centre of German subversive and espionage activities...the restaurant, after the war, became the collecting and distributing point for Germans who fled to Spain".
 Otto Skorzeny dined at Horcher's in Madrid with Hjalmar Schacht after the war.

 In his 1979 memoir, My Stomach Goes Traveling, the actor Walter Slezak wrote that Horcher's was "The best restaurant in Madrid...There food is regarded as a religion".
-Notable patrons of Horcer's have included Salvador Dalí, Ernest Hemingway and Sophia Loren.
+Notable patrons of Horcher's included Salvador Dalí, Ernest Hemingway and Sophia Loren.

 In 2003 Fodor's guide to Madrid wrote of Horcher's that "Once Madrid's best restaurant, this classic at the edge of the Retiro is now widely considered little more than an overpriced reminder of its former glory".

 As of 2019 Horcher's was owned by a member of the fourth generation of the Horcher family, Elisabeth Horcher.
 The historian Giles MacDonogh said of Horcher's that "There is no other restaurant in the history of the twentieth — or indeed any — century...that has relocated from one European capital to another without losing a jot of its social exclusivity".
 In a 2018 interview with El Confidencial, Elisabeth Horcher referred to her grandparents as "survivors" who had "...had to live through a very convulsive time.
 They had to leave their country...My grandparents were not supporters of the regime".
 Elisabeth Horcher's historical novel her family's story, Los Horcher, was published in 2018.

 In a 2019 article in The Washington Post the novelist Diana Spechler described Horcher's "revisionist history-chic decor" and an "open-arms policy [that] is as charming as it is discomfiting.
 Though restaurateurs aren't obligated to police their customers' decency, egalitarian treatment becomes ethically murky against politically perilous backdrops".

 Cuisine

 The novelist Diana Spechler ate at Horcher's with a companion for a 2019 article in The Washington Post.
-Their meal began with vichyssoise, followed by kartoffelpuffer with 'fermented herring in cream sauce', deep-fried crab and stroganoff, with baumkuchen was served for desert, praised by the waiter as the "star" of Horcher.
+Their meal began with vichyssoise, followed by kartoffelpuffer with 'fermented herring in cream sauce', deep-fried crab and stroganoff, with baumkuchen was served for dessert, praised by the waiter as the "star" of Horcher.